ConnorOnTheWeb/next-15-tailwind-4-themes/README.md

 You can start editing the page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

 This web app will detect the user's system light/dark mode setting and provide select options to switch themes.
 Elements will respond to Tailwind's `dark:` class prefix while in dark mode.
-Feel free to start your theme-capable project from here, I'll be keeping this repo as a boilerplate until Tailwind 4 leaves beta.
+Feel free to start your theme-capable project from here, I'll keep this repo as a boilerplate until Tailwind 4 leaves beta.